scottfr/SystemsBook/Learning/learning.md

 # End Model

+Hopefully you have become comfortable with the three different structures presented as you will experience them over and over.
+If you're not comfortable please interact with the ILE until you are.

+## Three Types of Models ##

 In previous sections you interacted with two different kinds of models qualitative models, i.e., no numbers, Follow the Clues and Bird Feeder Dilemma and quantitative models, with numbers, all the simulation models you ran.
 In this chapter we'll present two types of qualitative models, Rich Pictures and Causal Loop Diagrams, and more detail about quantitative Stock & Flow Simulation Models.

-## Three Types of Models ##

 # Model
 {"title": "Three Types of Models", "description": "Different though each aiding understanding.", "load": "http://insightmaker.com/insight/8932"}
 # End Model

-## Construction Concept ##
+## Construction Process ##

 There are a number of guidelines or rules of thumb that you will find helpful when developing a model.
 These will be presented as Modeling Tips throughout this chapter.
 The idea is to ensure that the model serves the purpose you started building it for.